dannynial27/stiwk2124-assignment-1-syntax/README.md

 ```

 ## Link for Docker Image
+docker pull edison0208/ecommerce-app:latest

 ## Instructions on how to run the Docker.
+1. Open the Docker Desktop
+2. Clone/Download the github repository / Download docker-compose.yml from repository
+3. Use the command to pull everything from docker (docker pull edison0208/ecommerce-app:latest)
+4. Use the command to start (docker-compose up -d)
+5. Use the application as needed
+6. Use the command to close (docker-compose down)

 ## Link for the YouTube Presentation